carpentries-incubator/hpc-intro/_episodes/18-responsibility.md

 extremely frustrating!
 Most systems provide dedicated resources for testing that have short wait times to help you avoid this issue.

-> ## Test job submission scripts that use large amounts of resources
+> ## Test Job Submission Scripts That Use Large Amounts of Resources
 >
 > Before submitting a large run of jobs, submit one as a test first to make
 > sure everything works as expected.